About the Journal

 All assignments published by Prompt are accompanied by a reflective essay by their authors, which provides context and insight into the assignment.
 Please review the journal itself and our "Submissions" page for further information about what we publish.

-Prompt is listed in the Directory of Open Access Journals (DOAJ), and we are members of the Open Access Scholarly Publishers Association (OASPA).
+Prompt is listed in the Directory of Open Access Journals (DOAJ), and is a member of the Open Access Scholarly Publishers Association (OASPA).

 Peer Review Process

 All submissions deemed appropriate for possible publication by the editors are peer reviewed by at least two outside reviewers with appropriate expertise.
 Reviewers receive manuscripts with author-identifying information removed or redacted.
 Reviewers are invited, but not required, to disclose their identities to authors.

 We strive to move the review process forward in a timely way, seeking to select reviewers as quickly as possible and holding reviewers to reasonable deadlines.
 After the editors receive reviewers' report, a decision is shared with the author within 2 weeks.
 When reviewers fail to complete a review in a reasonable amount of time, new reviewers are selected.

 The editorial team of Prompt is committed to publishing a journal that contains writing by a diverse array of authors and making the publishing process one that is supportive to all of those authors.
 It is core to the founding mission of our journal to publish work by scholars across the disciplines with varied identities, from all types of higher educational institutions, and at all stages of their careers.

 We recognize that a number of structural changes are required to achieve this goal, and we are working on making those changes.
 They include:

 Continuing to develop these ongoing practices: